kevinccawley/phorest-techtest--KevinCawley/README.md

 4cda1739-fc09-498d-a665-5abc83d5dc9f services 20 purchases 0
 778ea773-5c57-43c4-873a-226934b1f0a3 services 70 purchases 10

 The totals from the first appointment match, but the other appointments are not being factored in.

-We'll look at our joins next.
+We need to figure out a better way to phrase the query so the joins don't interfere with the aggregate functions (SUM).

 # Problem Description